gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 By playing around, the first thing that became clear is that Go provides a lot more flexibility in how to define and wire together components than generator functions in Python.

-One of the undersigned's favourite patterns arising from this experimentation is one where concurrent processes are encapsulated into structs, and inputs and outputs defined are struct fields of type channel (of some subsequent type).
+One of the undersigned's favorite patterns arising from this experimentation is one where concurrent processes are encapsulated into structs, and inputs and outputs defined are struct fields of type channel (of some subsequent type).

 This pattern lets us do all the wiring of the processes using the struct fields, which, by having clear names coded into the processes and being exposed to the network-defining code, can make the network definition code clearer and more intuitive.